hutengdai/Information-theoretic-Characterization-of-Subregular-Hierarchy/README.md

 Usage:
 - Step 1: Install all modules in rfutils from https://github.com/Futrell/rfutils.

-- Step 2: Github clone the repository to your directory
+- Step 2: From Github clone the repository to the directory on your computer
 - Step 3: Open IPython
 ```bash
 ipython